-As an H-E-B executive, Kate Rogers created an array of initiatives promoting health and education in San Antonio and Texas.
+Kate Rogers is the Executive Director of the Alamo Trust, Inc. A private 501(c)3 non-profit corporation that manages the day-to-day operations and staff at the historic Alamo in San Antonio, TX.
+Previously, as an H-E-B executive, Kate Rogers created an array of initiatives promoting health and education in San Antonio and Texas.
 These include the H-E-B Excellence in Education Awards, the largest monetary awards program in the state honoring outstanding public school teachers, principals and school districts.
 She also created H-E-B’s Read 3 program to ensure that all children begin their school experience with an equal opportunity to succeed.
 She then became the founding President of the Holdsworth Center, a statewide effort promoting and supporting systemic leadership and change within school districts.
 During that time, she helped design CAST Schools, and played an integral role as a founder by convening industry and higher education partners.
 “We saw a critical need in San Antonio to help graduates build skills and connections that will allow them to move seamlessly into high-demand jobs,” she said.
 “Our model benefits both the individual student and the economy as a whole.”
-Rogers now serves as a director at the Charles Butt Charitable Foundation, shaping the organization’s philanthropic and educational efforts in San Antonio.
-She earned her Bachelor of Science degree in advertising and public relations from Texas Christian University, and is studying for her master’s degree in Public Affairs at the LBJ School at UT Austin.
+Rogers also served as vice-president at the Charles Butt Charitable Foundation, shaping the organization’s philanthropic and educational efforts in San Antonio.
+She earned her Bachelor of Science degree in advertising and public relations from Texas Christian University and is received her master’s degree in Public Affairs at the LBJ School at UT Austin.

 Dr. Albright is the President of the Raise Your Hand Texas Foundation, a nonprofit organization that supports statewide initiatives to identify, pilot and scale systemic improvements in public education.
 Before that, she served as Chair of the Department of Education at Trinity University.
 A lifelong devotee to improving education and connecting students to the world beyond the classroom, Dr. Albright was named the 2004 Texas High School Principal of the Year by the H-E-B Excellence in Education Awards when she was the school leader of the International School of the Americas.
 Acting as the principal evaluator for CAST allows her to stay close to her roots as a school leader and principal coach.
 Dr. Albright believes that CAST schools are “redefining what it means to deeply partner with the community.”
 Dr. Albright earned her undergraduate and master’s degrees from Trinity University and her Doctorate in Educational Leadership from Teachers College – Columbia University.